einbahnstrasse/Goldford-ENT3320/index.markdown

 In this technical production course, students will collaborate on a team to create an immersive VR environment with interactive sound and music.
 Our goal will be an expressive VR experience with interactive audio rather than simply a game with fixed sound files.
 Emphasis will be on sound and music within VR, and not sound that merely accompanies a visual world.
 We’ll consider excerpts from film and periodic readings to better understand the role sound plays in any audio-visual experience.
 Our soundtracks will become vital components of the virtual experience, and as such we’ll be using tools for real-time music generation alongside those that allow us to shape recorded and environmental sounds, etc.

-The theme for this semester’s project will be MEMORY.
+The theme for this semester’s project will be `MEMORY`.
 Together we’ll develop a narrative around how a person’s daily activities can be interrupted and shaped by their memories and their dreams.
 To do this, we’ll be embedding a real-time music and sound synthesis program called RTcmix inside Unity.
 We’ll briefly visit the concepts of spatialization and physical modeling synthesis using the programs Spat and Modalys.

 * * *

 ### III.
 Course Goals
-* To create an immersive VR experience with algorithmically-generated audio and music while:
+_To create an immersive VR experience with algorithmically-generated audio and music while:_
 * Introducing students to the RTcmix sound synthesis programming language
 * Refining students’ workflow/workspace in MaxMSP, especially as related to the development of polyphonic synthesizers and in composing scheduled sequences of music and audio
 * Adding new libraries for synthesis and spatialization to students’ creative “toolkits”